mltran2017/MSDS6306-404_CS1/README.md

 # MSDS6306-404_CS1
-This is a probject analyzing the provided datasets which contain two lists of 2410 US craft beers across 558 US breweries.
+This is a probject analyzing the provided datasets (Beers.csv and Breweries.csv) which contain two lists of 2410 US craft beers across 558 US breweries.

 ## csv
 This folder contains the .csv files that are use in the 6306_CaseStudy_1.rmd file.